b-pardi/pyQCM/README.md

 bug fixes:

 format changes:
+- change fundamental to first everywhere
+- for multiaxis make overtones plot follow same color scheme, but differentiate with plot point symbol (circles and squares)
+- separate button to open modeling window

 features:
+- in interactive plot put in legend the range of x points currently selected
+    - investigate if int plot can take input fields
+- make modeling functions work for multiple ranges selected
+- for modeling plots, save the calculated values that are put on the plots into csv files

 - sauerbrey mass overtone/linear fit
 - OPTION TO plot all selected overtones together
 - viscoelastic film modeling